brandon-rhodes/python-patterns/gang-of-four/flyweight/index.rst

 >>> tuple([]) is ()
 True

-But remember that not every object pre-built by the interpreter qualifies as a flyweight.
+Note that not every object pre-built by the interpreter qualifies as a flyweight.
-The ``None`` object, for example, does not qualify: it’s the only instance of ``NoneType``, but the Flyweight Pattern requires there to be a collection of objects.
+The ``None`` object, for example, does not qualify: a class needs more than one instance to be a true Flyweight, but ``None`` is the only instance of ``NoneType``.

 Implementing Flyweights
 =======================